-- 2.1 Blank Routine Maintenance and Defect Report Database are available of the staff network in the Maintenance folder. - 2.2 Individuals reporting defects and requesting maintenance actions should make an entry on the database. - 2.3 The Facilities Manager and nominated maintenance employee will check entries to the sheet on a daily basis to prioritise and carry out corrective actions as required. - 2.4 All Maintenance issues can be reported using the College Intranet Facility: - 2.4.1 @ \\Msmcluster\central resource library\\Private-Staff Only\Maintenance - 2.4.2 Open the Maintenance Database, this has the request form and current maintenance issues with completion dates. - 2.5 All serious issues must be noted on the report form.
+- 2.1 Blank Routine Maintenance and Defect Report Database are available of the staff network in the Maintenance folder Barlborough Hall has a folder in the front office for completion - 2.2 Individuals reporting defects and requesting maintenance actions should make an entry on the database or in the folder (BHS) - 2.3 The Facilities Manager (School) and nominated maintenance employee (School) will check entries to the sheet on a daily basis to prioritise and carry out corrective actions as required. - 2.4 All Maintenance issues can be reported using the School Intranet Facility: - 2.4.1 @ \\Msmcluster\central resource library\ Private-Staff Only\Maintenance - 2.4.2 Open the Maintenance Database, this has the request form and current maintenance issues with completion dates. - 2.5 All serious issues must be noted on the report form.

-BAG THE COLLEGE Issue 10
+THE SCHOOL Issue 9

-WORK PROCEDURES WP 12 Date Reviewed: Aug 2023
+WORK PROCEDURES WP 12 Date Reviewed: 09/2021

 Page 1 of 1

 SAFETY SIGNS

-- 1.1 All safety signs should meet the standards set out in the Health and Safety (Safety Signs and Signals) Regulations 1996, and appropriate British Standards. - 1.2 Safety signs should be suitably placed so as to warn College employees, staff, pupils and visitors about specific risks to their health and safety.
+- 1.1 All safety signs should meet the standards set out in the Health and Safety (Safety Signs and Signals) Regulations 1996, and appropriate British Standards. - 1.2 Safety signs should be suitably placed so as to warn School employees, staff, pupils and visitors about specific risks to their health and safety.